AliciaAMT/mandalan-2023/README.md

 Current Node v18.12.0

+Still works but there is no content yet  anyway. just start over, but keep this for reference. it has the wiki and timeline image and more.
 # Mandalan Tales

 A text based, turn based mmorpg (massively multiplayer online role playing game) written with Ionic Angular(Typescript) and Firebase.
 This game is especially designed for accessibility and is playable with a screen reader on desktop and mobile.
 Originally written for a LAMP stack, it is being ported to Firebase for better performance and scalability.